-VEMA will always calculate the RiskReward based off a trades initial StopLoss value.
+VEMA will always calculate the Risk to Reward (R:R) based off of a trades initial Stop Loss value.

-When you do this, you may notice that the Actual R/R in VEMA no longer matches the RiskReward shown by Trading View.
+When you do this, you may notice that the R:R in VEMA no longer matches the R:R shown by Trading View.

-Because a trader can move the StopLoss, note that VEMA’s RiskReward may not match the TP/SL tool in TradingView.
+Because a trader can move the Stop Loss, note that VEMA’s Risk to Reward may not match the TP/SL tool in TradingView.

-VEMA does not let traders move their StopLoss further from a trades initial value, as this would mean risking more than the initial AccountRisk%.
+VEMA does not let traders move their Stop Loss further from a trades initial value, as this would mean risking more than the initial Account Risk Percentage.